-Perfect for Smartphone Use: The Explorer V includes Smartphone Adapter for tripod, connect iphone to tripod for perfectly steady images, videos or webcam use.
+Lightweight and Perfect for Smartphone Use: The Explorer V includes Smartphone mount for tripod, connect iphone to tripod for perfectly steady images, videos or webcam use.
 For Smartphones, digital, video and still cameras weighing up to 4 pounds.
 Fits many phones without removing protective cases.
 This sturdy unit weighs only 3 lbs. but holds up to 4 lbs, and extends to a convenient 60 inches.

-The works: The Davis & Sanford Provista 7518B Provista 7518B is a full-size professional tripod for serious video and sports shooters.
+The Works: The Davis & Sanford Provista 7518B is a full-size professional DSLR tripod for serious video and sports shooters.
 It has a Dual-strut video design with 75mm ball leveler, FM18 2-way fluid head with variable balance quick release, Self-aligning metal snap leg locks offer fast set up Mid level spreader adds additional support and quick release.
 Its maximum capacity is 18 lbs. so it will easily support large pro video cameras.
 It extends to 64 inches and weighs 12 lbs.

 Premium Video Series Tripods: Davis & Sanford ProElite Series of professional video tripods.
 The 3100-25 features a 25 pound payload, the 3100-15 had a 15 pound payload.
 Other features include 2-stage quick lock leg clamping system, a removable mid-level spreader, sliding camera platform and Mini Euro quick release plate system.
 Maximum height: 63.5 inches.
 Total weight: 14 lbs.

-A great all-rounder travel tripod: The Davis & Sanford Traverse 553-P228 Tripod uniquely folds down to a super compact 12 inches, it has a ball head, offering 3-position, 23mm independent leg adjustments, easy glide 2-section adjustable centerpost, 5-section legs, Arca Swiss compatible quick release and amazing grounder capacity for maximum flexibility in low-angle shooting.
+A Great All-rounder Super Compact Travel Tripod: The Davis & Sanford Traverse 553-P228 Tripod uniquely folds down to a super compact 12 inches, it has a ball head, offering 3-position, 23mm independent leg adjustments, easy glide 2-section adjustable centerpost, 5-section legs, Arca Swiss compatible quick release and amazing grounder capacity for maximum flexibility in low-angle shooting.
 It will hold up to 10 lbs., weighs only 2.6 lbs, and extends to 53 inches.

 The Vista line of affordable lightweight tripods and monopods by Davis & Sanford are an excellent choice for the up and coming wave of photo and video hobbyists and enthusiasts.
 Our lightweight tripods offer the highest performance, durability, ease of use and a 1 year warranty.
-Aside from making great tripods for landscape photography, night photography, sports photography and nature photography, using tripods for iPhones is now easier than ever.
+Aside from making great tripods for landscape photography, night photography, sports photography, nature photography and even macro photography, using tripods for iPhones is now easier than ever.